DaveKaretnyk/parsing-utils2/README.md

 A short description here of the purpose of each directory (typically a directory contains a project of some description).

+#### check-python-27
+Program that scans Python modules (files) or packages (directories) for 2.7 syntax and flags any detected errors.

+This a more sensible project organization using a Maven pom.xml file than its manually set up counterpart 'check-python27-manual', But functionally it is no different.
+More information in the readme.txt in the directory.

 #### check-python-33-manual
 Program that scans Python modules (files) or packages (directories) for 3.3 syntax and flags any detected errors.
 This uses the Python 3.3 grammar from Bart Kiers: